 INFORMATION FOR STUDENTS

-In the autumn semester of 2020-2021, studies will be conducted in two ways: contact and distance.
+In the Spring semesters of 2020-2021, studies will be conducted in distance until 30th of April.

 Detailed information about the organization of studies in the faculties in the autumn semester of 2020-2021 is available on faculty websites, Facebook.